 - Lower back pain.

-Other conditions that are not bladder cancer may cause the same symptoms.
+Other conditions that are not bladder cancer may cause the same signs and symptoms.

 Tests to diagnose and stage bladder cancer may include the following: